Secrets of the Best Southern Fried Corn Recipe

 Left Over Southern Fried Corn can blossom into other recipes.

 I’m a big believer in using leftovers.
 I used my left over corn in this southern fried corn cake recipe.
 They were light, fluffy, savory, full of flavor, texture and comfort.
 You have to make these corn cakes, even if you need to use canned corn.
 They should not be missed.
 You can also put the corn into this leek and corn quiche or simply scramble with eggs.
-You can also throw them into these sausage corn muffins.
+You can also throw them into these sausage corn muffins or use for this caramelized Onion Risotto with Sweet Corn.

 Here is one really cool idea just using corn with no butter or cream.